krisztianb/typedoc-plugin-merge-modules/README.md

 $ npm install typedoc-plugin-merge-modules --save-dev
 ```

-The plugin requires TypeDoc version 0.23.x or 0.24.x to be installed.

-Version **0.23.x** of TypeDoc automatically detects plugins installed via npm.
-If you are using version **0.24.x** of TypeDoc you need to [activate the plugin with a command line argument](https://typedoc.org/options/configuration/#plugin).
+The plugin requires TypeDoc version 0.24.x to be installed.
+After installation you need to activate the plugin with a [typedoc command line argument](https://typedoc.org/options/configuration/#plugin) or inside your [typedoc config file](https://typedoc.org/options/configuration/#json-files).

 After installation TypeDoc can be used normally and you can configure this plugin as described below.